Text from Wikipedia - the free encyclopaedia,

 According to later Tradition, Paul Consecrated Timothy as Bishop of Ephesus in 65 A.D., where he served for fifteen years.
 In 97 A.D., (with Timothy dying at age eighty), Timothy tried to halt a pagan procession of idols, ceremonies, and songs.
 In response to his Preaching of the Gospel, the angry pagans beat him, dragged him through the streets, and stoned him to death.
 In the 4th-Century A.D., his Relics were Transferred to The Church of The Holy Apostles, in Constantinople.

 The High Altar (bottom),

 Los Angeles, California,

 Illustration: SAINT TIMOTHY CATHOLIC CHURCH

-Let us, with Timothy, confess The Divinity of Christ in this Season after Epiphany (in 2016, actually being Septuagesima), which is its Liturgical manifestation.
+Let us, with Timothy, confess The Divinity of Christ in this Season After Epiphany, which is its Liturgical manifestation.